Chaxiraxad/Professional-README-Generator/README.md

 ## Test
 test
 ## Questions
-Please send me an email if you have any questions:
+Please contact me by email if you have any questions:
 [chaxiraxad@gmail.com](email)

-Check my GitHub profile to see my work [https://github.com/chaxiraxad](chaxiraxad)
+Check my GitHub profile to see my work:
+[https://github.com/chaxiraxad](chaxiraxad)